mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 Section 3 of this document updates the requirements in section 6.3 of
 {{RFC6761}} in a few substantive ways:

-1. Item #2 now restricts application software's usage of searchlists for localhost names.
+1. Application software and name resolution APIs and libraries are prohibited from using searchlists when resolving localhost names.

-2. Item #3 now requires name resolution APIs and libraries to resolve localhost names to loopback addresses, and prohibits them from using searchlists during such requests.
+2. Name resolution APIs and libraries are required to resolve localhost names to loopback addresses, without sending the query on to caching DNS servers.

-3. Item #4 and #5 now require caching and authoritative DNS servers, respectively, to respond to resolution requests for localhost names with NXDOMAIN.
+3. Caching and authoritative DNS servers are required to respond to resolution requests for localhost names with NXDOMAIN.

 # Acknowledgements